Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Introduction

-Static machine-learning approaches depends critically on the availability of reliable ground truth.
+Static machine-learning approaches depend critically on the availability of reliable ground truth.
 Without large, empirically derived datasets, especially those capturing very low-probability events, such models risk overfitting to limited historical cases~\citep{verdecchia2021know}.
 Moreover, given that failure probabilities in quantum software can be extremely small, the limited rerun budgets typically used in CI pipelines may be insufficient to reveal rare nondeterministic behavior.

 To close this gap, we conduct the \textit{first large-scale dynamic study of flaky tests in quantum software}.
 We repeatedly execute the complete test suite for the Qiskit \terra component\footnote{ From hereon we will refer to it as \terra.
 Its role is summarized in the project documentation: ``This library is the core component of Qiskit, which contains the building blocks for creating and working with quantum circuits, quantum operators, and primitive functions (Sampler and Estimator).
 It also contains a transpiler that supports optimizing quantum circuits, and a quantum information toolbox for creating advanced operators.''~\citep{qiskit_description}} 10,000 times across 23 releases in controlled, containerized environments.
 This design surfaces rare nondeterministic failures that would remain undetected under conventional testing strategies and enables statistical analysis of empirical failure probabilities, temporal persistence, and subcomponent-level patterns.
+We also validate our initial findings and experimental settings with Qiskit developers~\citep{qiskit2026validation_discussion}.